ALLTERCO/shelly-script-examples/SHELLY_MJS.md

 This script subscribes for notifications, monitors the instanteneous power of the output switch and if that goes above a threshold value and if current time is within the active time window will send an HTTP notification

+http-handlers.js: Shelly HTTP script handling GET requests, query strings
+===
+This script registers a HTTP handler endpoint and implements simple logic for requests and handlers for those requests.
+Reconfiguration of a Switch component as an example is included

 consume-limited-power.js: Shelly Plus 1PM - Stop the output after consuming certain amount of power
 ===
 This script listens for the event when the output is turned on, and starts counting the power reported in NotifyStatus